Coming in or staying home, Seattle workers agree pre-COVID office is gone

 After two years of overly optimistic forecasts, blown deadlines, backtracking and pushback, it’s fair to say the return to the office isn’t going as planned.

-In downtown Seattle, offices are just 42% full as they were before COVID-19, according to the latest data from the Downtown Seattle Association.
+In downtown Seattle, offices are just 42% as full as they were before COVID-19, according to the latest data from the Downtown Seattle Association.
 That’s an improvement over the previous four months, when it averaged 35%, and it’s in line with a 10-city average tracked by Kastle Systems.

-But it’s still well short of return-to-office goals of many employers, a majority of which hoped to bring workers back at least two-and-a half days a week or more by now, according to a DSA survey last December.
+But it’s still well short of return-to-office goals of many employers, a majority of which hoped to bring workers back at least 2½ days a week or more by now, according to a DSA survey in December.

 Our slow walk back to the office is raising a lot of questions.
 About office space demand by big employers like Amazon and Microsoft.
 About the direction of a regional transit strategy created before COVID upended commutes.
 About the future of downtown retailers and other businesses in an economy already burdened by a pandemic, inflation and, now, fears of a recession.